-(Copenhagen Group) The work at the DTS Dictionary project is supported by funding from the "Diversity and Social Innovation" research fund of UCC (Professionshøjskolen University College Capital, Denmark), from Alfred Jacobsens Foundation (Denmark), and from the Jascha Foundation (Denmark).
+(Copenhagen Group) The work at the DTS Dictionary project is supported by funding from the "Diversity and Innovation" research fund Social (Professionshøjskolen University College Capital, Denmark), from Alfred Jacobsens Foundation (Denmark), and from the Jascha Foundation (Denmark).

 8. Bibliographical References